lewisHeath/cryptocurrency/README.md

 Method 2 - Run using executable file
 <a href="https://github.com/lewisHeath/cryptocurrency/crypto" download>Download</a>
 ## Usage
+If you used method 1.
 Make sure you are in the cryptocurrency directory and run
 ```bash
 python3 Main.py
 python3 Main.py --port xxxx --ip xxx.xxx.xxx.xxx